 Calculating the number of tokens minted for a given amount of ETH (or the number of ETH sent back for a given amount tokens) requires integral calculus, because we need to compute the area under the bonding curve:

-Fortunately, from the original formula two new formulas can be derived.
+From the original formula, two new formulas can be derived.
 One to calculate the amount of continuous tokens one receives for a given number of reserve tokens: